Qumulo/docs/azure-guide/getting-started-qumulo-scalable-file-service.md

    https://192.0.0.4/login
    ```

-1. Enter the URL into a browser from a machine that runs, or is connected to, the virtual network where you deployed {{site.azure.qumuloOnAzureLong}}.
+1. Enter the URL into a browser from a machine that runs, or is connected to, the virtual network where you deployed {{site.azure.qumuloOnAzureShort}}.

    {{site.data.alerts.note}}
    <ul>